Infall Explains the Disk Kinematics of AB Aur Without Gravitational Instability: Methods

 \subsection{Initializing the Infall}

 We performed two simulations which differ in the initial conditions of the streamer material.
 Both simulations are used as input models for radiative transfer, with the first simulation acting as a test-bed to understand the gas kinematics of streamer-disk interactions, while the second is post-processed to generate synthetic observations for comparison with AB~Aur.

-As in \cite{calcino2024b}, we model our streamers as ellipses with initial semi-minor axis $b$ and a semi-major axis $a$ on an free-falling parabolic orbit.
+As in \cite{calcino2025}, we model our streamers as ellipses with initial semi-minor axis $b$ and a semi-major axis $a$ on an free-falling parabolic orbit.
 The elliptical streamer is initialized with its center at radius $r_\textrm{init}$ along a parabola with a periastron distance of $r_\textrm{peri}$.

 In the first simulation, since we are primarily concerned with the kinematics of streamer-disk interactions, we include only one inclined streamer.
-The dimensions of the streamer are $a=360$ au and $b=36$ au, initialized at a radius $r_\textrm{init} = 1080$ au and a periastron passage distance of $r_\textrm{peri} = 270$ au.
+The dimensions of the streamer are $a=360$ au and $b=36$ au, initialized at a radius $r_\textrm{init} = 1080$ au, periastron passage distance of $r_\textrm{peri} = 270$ au, and a mass $M_\textrm{in} = 10\% M_\textrm{disk}$.
 The streamer is initialized with an inclination above the disk midplane of $50^{\circ}$.

 In AB~Aur, two distinct streamers are observed interacting and merging with the disk with a bright spot in SO emission \citep{speedie2025}.
-Thus, in the second simulation we initialize two streamers with $a=1080$ au and $b=36$ au, with a mass $M_\textrm{in} = 1\times10^{-4}$ M$_\odot$ (5\% of the disk mass each), while the first and second streamers inclined $30^\circ$ and $50^\circ$ degrees above the midplane, respectively.
+Thus, in the second simulation we initialize two streamers with $a=1080$ au and $b=36$ au, with a mass $M_\textrm{in} = 5\% M_\textrm{disk}$, with the first and second streamers inclined $30^\circ$ and $50^\circ$ degrees above the midplane, respectively.
 The second streamer is rotated $30^\circ$ in a clockwise direction away from the first.